Vithursan6/social-network-api/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+# Description
+- A social network backend created for users to share/post their thoughts.
+The api allows users to add each other as friends and react to the thoughts of their friends as well as other users.
+The api uses mongoose and mongodb for the backend frameworks, and an express server.

 # Installation and Usage
+- Download repo to local machine
+- Open terminal in root of repository and run "npm i"
+- Once dependencies are installed run "node server"
+- Test Routes in insomnia

+- USER routes
+- 1. /api/users - GET all users
+- 2. /api/users/:userId - GET/PUT/DELETE user by ID
+- 3. /api/users/:userId/friends/:friendId - POST/DELETE friends

+- THOUGHT routes
+- 1. /api/thoughts - GET all thoughts
+- 2. /api/thoughts/:thoughtId - GET/PUT/DELETE though by ID
+- 3. /api/thoughts/:thoughtId/reactions - POST reactions
+- 4. /api/thoughts/:thoughtId/reactions/:reactionId - DELETE reactions

 # Demonstration